SysKitTeam/docs-spdockit/manage-sharepoint-permissions/securable-objects-actions/clone-object-permissions-wizard.md

 ---
-title: Copy Object Permissions Wizard
-description: >-
-  This article describes how to use the Copy Object Permissions Wizard in order to match principal and group permissions on two different SharePoint objects.
+description: This article describes how to use the Copy Object Permissions Wizard in order to match principal and group permissions on two different SharePoint objects.
-author: Igor Mesaric
-date: 2/3/2018
 ---

 # Copy Object Permissions Wizard